markmeeus/MarcelloDB/README.md

 #Indexes
 ##IndexDefinition
 MarcelloDB allows you to define indexes on your data.
-Using these indexes, finding an object will be super fast.
+Using these indexes, finding objects will be super fast.

+Indexes also allow you to iterate your objects in the order of the index.

+To enable indexes on a collection, you need to create it with an index definition.

+For instance:

 To enable indexes on a collection, you need to create it with an index definition.
 For instance:
 ```cs